Rajendra Kumar: Early life

-From 1972 onwards, he faced competition from Rajesh Khanna and many of his films were flops.
-He then switched to character roles in the late 1970s and 1980s.
-He was offered a role in the film Saajan Bina Suhaagan opposite Nutan in 1978 which was a success.
-He also starred in a number of Punjabi films like Do Sher and Teri Meri Ik Jindri.

-In 1981, Rajendra introduced his son Kumar Gaurav in the film Love Story which he produced and also starred in.
-The film was declared a blockbuster.
-Rajendra produced a few other films starring his son but none matched the success of Love Story with the exception of the 1986 film Naam, which featured his son starring alongside Sanjay Dutt.
-His last production was the 1993 film Phool which also didn't do well.
-In 1995, he acted in the television serials Andaz and Vansh which were his last acting roles.

 Personal life

-He married Shukla of the Behl family of Hindi films, a sister of Ramesh Behl and Shyam Behl and aunt of their sons Goldie Behl and Ravi Behl.
+Kumar married Shukla of the Behl family of Hindi films, a sister of Ramesh Behl and Shyam Behl and aunt of their sons Goldie Behl and Ravi Behl.
 He and Shukla had a son and two daughters.
-His son Kumar Gaurav also had a brief acting career.
+His son Kumar Gaurav is a former actor.
 His daughter Dimple was married to Hollywood film producer Raju Patel.
 His sister Manorama was married to Indian film producer O. P. Ralhan.
 His younger brother was film director Naresh Kumar.

 Kumar acted with Sunil Dutt and Nargis in the film Mother India (1957) where Sunil Dutt and Rajendra Kumar played sons of Nargis's character.
 He had a special relationship with Dutt and used to actively participate in campaigning for him, whenever the latter used to contest for elections.
-Dutt quoted as having said that "Even though Rajendra Kumar did not win any award throughout his career, he was one of the most genuine human beings I have ever encountered.
-When I was struggling with the troubles related to the arrest of my son Sanjay Dutt and my house was repeatedly being searched by means of numerous police raids, Rajendra Kumar was the one who came to my rescue by staying at my house and ensuring that raids were conducted using due procedures, false evidences were not planted in the house and valuables were not stolen."
-Kumar was best friends with Raj Kapoor, so much so that his son Kumar Gaurav was engaged to the latter's daughter, Reema.
+Kumar was best friends with Raj Kapoor, so much that his son Kumar Gaurav was engaged to the latter's daughter, Reema.
 However, their friendship fell apart after their children broke the engagement and Kumar Gaurav married Sunil Dutt and Nargis's daughter Namrata.